camilalopes/maps-api-react/README.md

 3. Start the application `npm start`

 4. With your server running, visit the site: `http://localhost:3000`

+## Important

+This application uses API's from Google maps and Foursquare, and developer free plans are only limited.

 ## Fonts
 Some useful links that I consulted for this project